mghartgring/uwp_mvvm_project/readme.md

-# UWP MVVM Template
+# UWP MVVM Project

-A quick template that integrates the MVVM pattern into a multi-view UWP app.
+A quick project that integrates the MVVM pattern into a multi-view UWP app.